The Supreme Court weakens federal regulators, overturning decades-old Chevron decision

 But the current high court, with a 6-3 conservative majority, has been increasingly skeptical of the powers of federal agencies.
 Justices Samuel Alito, Neil Gorsuch, Brett Kavanaugh and Clarence Thomas all had questioned the Chevron decision.

-Opponents of the Chevron doctrine argue that judges apply it too often to rubber-stamp decisions made by government bureaucrats.
-Judges must exercise their own authority and judgment to say what the law is, they argued to the Supreme Court.
+Opponents of the Chevron doctrine argue that judges applied it too often to rubber-stamp decisions made by government bureaucrats.
+Judges must exercise their own authority and judgment to say what the law is, the court said Friday, adopting the opponents arguments.

+Bill Bright, a Cape May, New Jersey-based fisherman who was part of the lawsuit, said the decision to overturn Chevron would help fishing businesses make a living.
+"Nothing is more important than protecting the livelihoods of our families and crews,” Bright said in a statement.

 Defending the rulings that upheld the fees, President Joe Biden's administration said that overturning the Chevron decision would produce a “convulsive shock” to the legal system.

-Note: This story has been corrected to show the spelling of the justice’s name is Ketanji, not Kentanji.